All Episodes

 But there's a conflict going on.

-Matter of fact, uh the Dover in Dover, Pennsylvania, the uh whole school board was voted out because they wanted to have intelligent design as part of the school curriculum.
+Matter of fact, in Dover, Pennsylvania, the whole school board was voted out because they wanted to have intelligent design as part of the school curriculum.

-And it's a debate that's that's raging uh in some quarters uh across our country.
+And it's a debate that's raging in some quarters across our country.

-I assert that the conflict issue is not over whether there's going to be Darwis and Darwinism taught along with intelligent design.
+I assert that the conflict issue is not over whether there's going to be Darwinism taught along with intelligent design.

-The issue, the con the source of the conflict, is the government schools.
+The issue, the source of the conflict is the government schools.

 I think that every parent has the right to determine how and what his kid is taught.

-That is, some parents might want their uh kids to uh have condoms when they're teenagers, the school to distribute condoms.
+That is, some parents might want their kids to have condoms when they're teenagers, the school to distribute condoms.

-Uh some parents uh would like their kids to say prayers in the morning, and some parents would not.
+Some parents would like their kids to say prayers in the morning, and some parents would not.

 The problem, the conflict could be resolved by getting out of public production or government production of education.

-So the way you solve some of the conflict over some of these educational issues is that let's say in Pennsylvania, let's say it costs $7,000 per kid to have him educated.
+So, the way you solve some of the conflict over some of these educational issues is that, let's say, in Pennsylvania, let's say it costs $7,000 per kid to have them educated.

-Okay, so what the state of Pennsylvania does is send out a voucher that's worth seven thousand dollars and let the parent decide what school to send his kid.
+Okay, so what the state of Pennsylvania does is send out a voucher that's worth $7,000 and let the parent decide what school to send his kid.

-That is uh the parent who wants to send his kid to a school that has intelligent design, sends school to c uh sends their kid to the school that has intelligent design.
+That is, the parent who wants to send his kid to a school that has intelligent design sends their kid to the school that has intelligent design.

-A kid a parent who wants their kid to say prayers in the morning, they send them to that kind of school.
+A parent who wants their kid to say prayers in the morning, they send them to that kind of school.

 And you get rid of the conflict.

-Now imagine for a moment that there's only gonna be one car produced.
+Now, imagine for a moment that there's only going to be one car produced.

-The government was in the business of producing cars and it's only gonna be one car produced.
+The government was in the business of producing cars and it's only going to be one car produced.

-And if you lose, you're gonna have to drive a crummy Lexus.
+And if you lose, you're going to have to drive a crummy Lexus.

 But to the extent that we don't have government production of cars, well, I buy my Lexus, you buy your Cadillac, and we can be friends.